Staying warm in cold weather

 Before you or your children step out into cold air, remember the advice that follows with the simple acronym COLD — cover, overexertion, layers, dry:

 - Cover.
 Wear a hat or other protective covering to prevent body heat from escaping from your head, face and neck.
 Cover your hands with mittens instead of gloves.
-Mittens are more effective than gloves because mittens keep your fingers in closer contact with one another.
+Mittens are more effective than gloves because mittens keep your fingers in closer contact.

 - Overexertion.
 Avoid activities that would cause you to sweat a lot.
 The combination of wet clothing and cold weather can cause you to lose body heat more quickly.